Pornhub: Women sue website over sexual abuse | DW | 18.06.2021

 Dozens of women have filed a lawsuit in California accusing the adult video giant of promoting sexual abuse.
 In March, more than a hundred women had raised a criminal complaint against the owner of the parent company.

-The lawyers representing the plaintiffs accuse the parent company, MindGeek, of running a "classic criminal enterprise" with a business model that profits from non-sexual content.
+The lawyers representing the plaintiffs accuse the parent company, MindGeek, of running a "classic criminal enterprise" with a business model that profits from non-consensual sexual content.

 A draft of the lawsuit said that MindGeek "embraced under-age, non-consensual, and pirated content in its business," reported American media company CBS.